bmink/Dominos_House_Plans/README.md

 To fill the remaining 4 inches of space in front of the heated pad, I fitted [two small pillows](https://a.co/d/fkmR5th).

-The camera I use is a [cheap Yi device](https://a.co/d/iy7VOdG), mounted on the inside wall using special-purpose [brackets](https://a.co/d/dUVt9Q1).
+The camera I use is a [cheap Wifi device](https://a.co/d/iy7VOdG), mounted on the inside wall using special-purpose [brackets](https://a.co/d/dUVt9Q1).

 I drilled a hole in the bottom of the house to route the cables for heated pad and camera.
 The hole is under the heated pad which effectively seals it up.